Icinga/icingaweb2/modules/monitoring/doc/security.md

 This filter will affect all hosts and services.
-Furthermore, it will also affect all related objects, like notifications, downtimes or events.
+Furthermore, it will also affect all related objects, like notifications, downtimes and events.
 If a service is hidden, all notifications, downtimes on that service will be hidden too.